 Singing Creek is where the BC Parks maintained trail ends, however, an unmaintained trail continues much further.
 Easy to follow and well worn, this trail leads to cute and secluded little beaches that are so numerous and unknown as to be well beyond the sometimes noisy campsites and main Cheakamus trail.
 Singing Creek originates high up towards Whistler Mountain and a long faded and unmarked trail connects to Russet Lake.
 The unmarked route begins on the far side of Singing Creek and ascends through the forest reaching the alpine after just over 1 kilometre and Russet Lake in 2.5k.

-Cheakamus Lake Trailhead Directions Trail Running in Whistler
+Cheakamus Lake Trailhead Directions

 From Village Gate Boulevard, drive south, toward Vancouver for 8km.
 At the lights at Function Junction, turn left, about 300 metres ahead you will see a sign on your left for Cheakamus Lake.
 Follow the unpaved, potholed road for 8km to the Cheakamus trailhead.
 Parking is free and the parking lot has an outhouse as well as some picnic tables overlooking the Cheakamus River far below.
 There is also a nice, large mapboard at the trailhead as well as some BC Parks, Garibaldi Park information.